Voshkof/Powershell/README.md

 # Powershell
-A (hopefully) growing list of Powershell Scripts to better manage and automate my work tasks.
+A growing list of Powershell Scripts I made to better manage and automate my work tasks.